Skip to main content

 Remainder Template

 The remainder template is run differently to the other templates.
 Any remainder templates will be forced to run last in their own pass.
-This way the remaining budget is after all other templates have had a chance to run.
-Below are a few considerations when using the remainder template
+This way the amount left to budget is whatever remains after all other templates have had a chance to run.
+Below are a few considerations when using the remainder template:

 • The remainder template supports weights to control the distribution of funds across multiple categories.
 See the examples on how this is done.